American Mahjong FAQ

 Mnemonic for the Charleston sequence: Right → Over (across) → Left → Left → Over → Right → optional courtesy.
 The two halves mirror each other around the "LL" in the middle.

 The optional second round of three passes (left → across → right) that happens after the first Charleston.
-Any single player can call "stop" to skip it without explanation.
+Any single player can call "stop" to skip it without explanation — but this must be done before it begins.
+Once the second Charleston starts, all three passes must be completed; you can't stop partway through.

 Etiquette